Mackenzie Wheeler

 Mackenzie Wheeler Architects and Designers is an architectural firm and interior design practice based in Shoreditch, London, UK.
-The practice have produced a number of arts and cultural, educational, hotel, bar, restaurant, commercial and residential projects in the United Kingdom and in Europe, and internationally.
+The practice has produced a number of arts and cultural, educational, hotel, bar, restaurant, commercial and residential projects in the United Kingdom and in Europe, and internationally.

 The Firm

 Mackenzie Wheeler Architects + Designers was established as a partnership in 1986 by Rupert Wheeler and Duncan Mackenzie.
 The practice employs 15 staff and is headquartered at Redchurch Street in Shoreditch, in the East End of London.

 The practice is noted for its work in the hotel and spa sector, as well as bars and restaurants, education and cultural projects, and has completed a number of conservation projects on buildings such as the Royal Automobile Club, Pall Mall, London.

 Mackenzie Wheeler Architects + Designers recently completed a bar with plans for a hotel constructed using shipping containers.

 The Partners

-Rupert Wheeler and Duncan Mackenzie studied at the School of Architecture at Leicester Polytechnic and were elected to the Royal Institute of British Architects (RIBA) and Architects Registration Board (ARB) in 1982.
+Rupert Wheeler and Duncan Mackenzie studied at the School of Architecture at Leicester Polytechnic.
+They were elected to the Royal Institute of British Architects (RIBA) and Architects Registration Board (ARB) in 1982.
 Duncan Mackenzie had previously worked with Sir Frederic Gibberd and Partners.